ibrahimy353/Static-Site-Generator-/posts/SSG.md

 View the Next JS app through port [http://localhost:3000](http://localhost:3000/) on your browser to see the result.

 ## Creating the Blog
-To begin with we shall start with creating the head section that is the favicon seen on top of the website.
+To begin we start with creating the head section, that is the favicon seen on top of the website.
 **Paste this inside /app/head.tsx**